Punta Cometa, Oaxaca | An Elevated Sunset in Mazunte

 Sunset in Mazunte is elevated by the sacred hills of Punta Cometa.

-Punta Cometa is made up of three ridges that extend into the Pacific Ocean.
-They are the most southern point along the Oaxaca coast.
 In the winter, it’s a place where you can see whales navigating the seas below and birds migrating overhead.

-Each evening, residents and visitors wander to Punta Cometa, Mazunte for views of the setting sun.
-But it’s not just a place to visit for sunset.
-If you’re like me, you’ll find yourself making the trek to Punta Cometa, Oaxaca more than once.
+Each evening, residents and visitors hike to Punta Cometa for views of the setting sun.
+But it’s not just a place to visit for a beautiful Mazunte sunset.

 This article may contain affiliate links.
 This means if you click a link on our blog and make a purchase, we earn a commission at no additional cost to you.
 For full information, please see our disclosure.